bitsofinfo/swarm-traefik-state-analyzer/README.md

 * `--tags`: only execute service checks w/ given tags (default any)
 * `--fqdn-filter`: regex string to limit urls that get executed for checks within specified layers
 * `--threads`: default 30, number of threads for checks, adjust if DOSing yourself
+* `--sleep-seconds`: The max amount of time to sleep between all attempts for each service check; if > 0, the actual sleep will be a random time from 0 to this value
 * `--input-filename`: path where the JSON output of `servicechecksdb.py` is
 * `--output-filename`: path where the JSON results will be written
 * `--log-file`: path to log file, otherwise STDOUT